EhrenLayne/Final-Project-/README.md

 Per_black - % of a states population that is Black

-**Income levels - Average income for Black households in each state

 **State expenditure attributable to marijuana prohabition

 Question: What are the factors that perpetuate the incarceration of Black men on marijuana possession charges?